Jasin2069/ascii.js/README.md

 * The *Topaz 500* font used for Amiga artwork comes from [TrueSchool](http://trueschool.se)
 * The *80x25 DOS* and *80x50 DOS* fonts used for CP437 artwork come from [ApolloSoft](http://www.apollosoft.de/ASCII/indexen.htm)
-  * *These DOS fonts have been altered; control character glyphs (1-31 and 127) are remapped for 8-bit ASCII artwork*
+  * *These DOS fonts have been altered; control character glyphs (1-31 and 127) are remapped for terminal-hostile ASCII artwork*

 ## ANSI support